Official course descriptions taken from the UNC Course Catalog are below.

-Additional courses may be added on a semester basis at discretion of the department.
-See UNC Registrar’s site for courses by semester.
+Additional courses may be added on a semester basis at the discretion of the department.
+See the UNC Registrar’s Directory of Classes page for more information.

-Advanced course for undergraduates who wish to pursue a topic or research study in Health Behavior.
+Advanced course for undergraduates who wish to pursue a topic or research study in health behavior.
 To be arranged with faculty.
 An approved work plan is required.

-This course will explore issues, theories and experiences relevant to social action, coalition building, and social change.
+This course will explore issues, theories, and experiences relevant to social action, coalition building, and social change.
 The content of this course will be examined by confronting the possibilities and limitations of service and service-learning as it relates to APPLES Alternative Spring Break experiences.

-In this course, students learn about and experience the process of awarding grants to local agencies.
+In this course students learn about and experience the process of awarding grants to local agencies.
 In addition to participating in the grant-making process, students learn about the nonprofit sector and the philosophy and practice of philanthropy through readings, class exercises, and guest speakers.

 Students are introduced to adult learning principles, effective training methods, course design and evaluation for international audiences and settings, and characteristics of culturally-competent trainers.
 Students work in teams to: design a course and activity; facilitate the activity; and provide and incorporate feedback to foster peer sharing and learning.